Squamish people: Disease epidemics

-During the 1770s, smallpox (variola major) eradicated at least 30 percent of the indigenous population on the Northwest coast of North America, including many Squamish.
+During the 1770s, smallpox (variola major) eradicated at least 30% of the Indigenous population on the Northwest coast of North America, including many Squamish.
 This disease was one of the most deadly to hit the region over the next 80 to 100 years.
 During the 80-year period from the 1770 to 1850, smallpox, measles, influenza, and other diseases killed many villages and communities.
 Surviving oral histories describe the 1770s epidemic.
 An "aged informant" of the Squamish, in the 1890s, related the history of a catastrophic illness to ethnographer Charles Hill-Tout.
 Since it is now known that smallpox is only carried by humans it is unclear whether the connection with the salmon was merely a coincidence, or if perhaps the illness described was not in fact smallpox.
 Regardless, Hill-Tout wrote:

 “[A] dreadful misfortune befell them. … One salmon season the fish were found to be covered with running sores and blotches, which rendered them unfit for food.
 As the people depended very largely upon these salmon for their winter’s food supply, they were obliged to catch and cure them as best they could, and store them away for food.
 They put off eating them till no other food was available, and then began a terrible time of sickness and distress.
 A dreadful skin disease, loathsome to look upon, broke out upon all alike.
 None were spared.
 Men, women, and children sickened, took the disease and died in agony by hundreds, so that when the spring arrived and fresh food was procurable, there was scarcely a person left of all their numbers to get it.
 Camp after camp, village after village, was left desolate.
 The remains of which, said the old man, in answer by my queries on this, are found today in the old camp sites or midden-heaps over which the forest has been growing for so many generations.
 Little by little the remnant left by the disease grew into a nation again, and when the first white men sailed up the Squamish in their big boats, the tribe was strong and numerous again” The epidemic of the 1770s was the first and the most devastating, with more to follow.
 During the next few decades, other damaging outbreaks would attack this area: a smallpox epidemic in 1800–01, influenza in 1836–37, measles in 1847–48, and smallpox again in the 1862 Pacific Northwest smallpox epidemic.